The Takeaway:

 Production Value

-Given the price point we’re considering, and in order to have a chance of making our list of finalists, the chair in question needs to have relatively high production value.
+Given the price point we’re considering and to have a chance of making our list of finalists, the chair in question needs to have a relatively high production value.
 The materials can’t be low-end.
 The screw holes have to align well, and the welds have to be of good quality or better.

 Comfort